pensjonatus/flash-fiction/blog/iron.md

 ---
-title: 'Iron'
+title: Iron
 date: '2017-08-12'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'sci-fi'
+  - sci-fi
 ---

 Look, eating with metal utensils is the literal worst thing you can do.